SDLE MCQ

 Category: Restorative

-46) A patient has hypercementosis.
-What is the best management?
+46) A 62-year-old patient has posterior recession and arrested root caries.
+What is the best treatment?

 77 / 200